ToKoSoftware/dhbw-svm-outdoor/README.md

 - `structure`     The doc files in converted to html
 - `site`          The site's content files
 - `combiner`      NodeJS Script combining the site's template files
+- `dist`          This folder contains the finalized website.
+These files shall be published later on / given to the teacher

 ## Deployment